• About 2-1-1

 Obtaining a Marriage License Before getting married in Connecticut, you need to obtain a marriage license.
 There is a fee paid at the time of application.
 A blood test is Read More

-The Elderly Nutrition Program serves nutritionally balanced congregate meals to individuals 60 years of age and older and an accompanying spouse of a participant regardless of age.
-These meals are Read More
+Senior (Elderly) Nutrition Program serves nutritionally balanced congregate meals to individuals 60 years of age and older and an accompanying spouse.
+These meals are also available to people with disabilities Read More

 Substance Use Disorder Resources and Information: (For Connecticut Residents)